Omnitouch/CGrateS_UI/README.md

 Not all API endpoints are exposed here.
 So far what has been include is limited support for:
  * Searching and exporting CDRs
- * Viewing Accounts / Balances
+ * Viewing Accounts & Account Balances
+ * Viewing / Terminating SessionS
+ * Managing Resources & monitoring usage of them
+ * Managing ActionPlans
+ * Managing Actions
  * Viewing Routes / Least Cost Routes
  * Managing AttributeS
  * Managing FilterS